morteza/upperhand/README.md

 # Upper Hand

-Extract who holds the power, and find out who has the upper hand in your relations from your emails ([read more](http://io9.com/to-see-who-holds-the-power-in-your-relationships-check-1630619630)).
+Extract who holds the power, and find out who has the upper hand in your relations, from your emails ([read more](http://io9.com/to-see-who-holds-the-power-in-your-relationships-check-1630619630)).
+Currently it only supports Gmail.

 ## Discliamer